ecasas/Rprogramming/README.md

 Practices of R programming

-My first mini exercice is the two functions of ProgrammingAssignement2 of the course R_programming from coursera april-2014
+april-2014 My first mini exercice is cachematrix.R  of ProgrammingAssignement2 of the course R_programming from coursera.